DIY LEGO Book Nook

 A photo of a LEGO book nook on a bookshelf.

-The really awesome thing about LEGO book nooks is that you can be forever changing and updating them.
+The really awesome thing about LEGO book nooks is that you can forever change and update them.
 There's nothing that says you're stuck with the same look forever, and I think that's pretty cool!

 Image